Radix-Live/Guides/GatewayAPI-Full/README.md

 # Radix Gateway API setup (Full)

 ## Introduction
-The setup includes: Radix Full Node + Data Aggregator + Gateway API + Postres DB used by Aggregator + Read-only Replica used by the Gateway API itself, all running on the same dedicated server.
+The setup includes: Radix Full Node + Data Aggregator + Gateway API + Postgres DB used by Aggregator + Read-only Replica used by the Gateway API itself, all running on the same dedicated server.
 I used `Intel Xeon W-2145, 8/16x 3.70GHz, 128Gb RAM, 4x 480 Gb SSD` but half of RAM/CPU should be more than enough for a single consumer (to separate Porsgres from Node DB we still need at least 3 SSDs for the scenario with replica or 2 SSDs without it).

 See also a simpler version of installation where [everything runs in Docker](../GatewayAPI-Dockerized).